Claremont Post Office: History

 In 1830, John Butler selected land in the Swan River Colony, including much of what subsequently became Peppermint Grove and Claremont.
 He developed a farm there and the area became known as Butler's Swamp.
 Initially the development of Claremont was from the farming activities undertaken by Butler and the fact that the area was a halfway point between Perth and Fremantle.
-A tree, on the Perth to Fremantle Road (now Stirling Highway) marked the half way spot and was the site for the transfer of mail between Perth and Fremantle before the establishment of the Perth to Fremantle railway line in 1881.
-A posting box dated 1868 and only recently decommissioned, still marks the half way spot in Stirling Highway.
+A tree, on the Perth to Fremantle Road (now Stirling Highway) marked the halfway spot and was the site for the transfer of mail between Perth and Fremantle before the establishment of the Perth to Fremantle railway line in 1881.
+A posting box dated 1868 and only recently decommissioned, still marks the halfway spot in Stirling Highway.
 Following the opening of the railway the post was carried by train.
 In September 1883, a Postmistress was appointed.
 She operated from McMullens store in Gugeri Street between the present Post Office and Butler's Siding.
 With the opening of the railway the population of Claremont began to grow.
 Subdivisions in Claremont in the 1880s were mostly by investors, few of whom built on the land.
-These sub-divisions provided land to a growing number of civil servants and other prominent members of the community who could commute readily to Perth by rail.
-According to Gregory, Claremont increasingly attracted '...a different class of people' from that of the small upper class who had originally settled in Claremont to pursue farming activities.
+These subdivisions provided land to a growing number of civil servants and other prominent members of the community who could commute readily to Perth by rail.
+According to Gregory, Claremont increasingly attracted a different class of people from that of the small upper class who had originally settled in Claremont to pursue farming activities.

 In 1886 the building of a new Claremont railway station and Stationmaster's House, at the termination of what was to become Bay View Terrace, to accommodate increased traffic, confirmed the importance of the area near the line and set the pattern for the modern development of the Claremont town centre between the railway line and the Perth to Fremantle Road (Stirling Highway).
-In 1886, the Postmistress's office moved closer to the railway and, by November 1888, was operating out of the store next to the Inn built on the western corner of Gugeri Street and Bay View Terrace, the site of the present Claremont Hotel (1888).
+In 1886, the Postmistress office moved closer to the railway and, by November 1888, was operating out of the store next to the Inn built on the western corner of Gugeri Street and Bay View Terrace, the site of the present Claremont Hotel (1888).
 A more intensive phase of subdivision of Claremont began in the 1890s with the expansion of population following gold discoveries.
 Amenities available in Claremont were attractive and, combined with easy access to transport to the city via the train, as well as the social image of Claremont, attracted new residents to the area.
 There were numerous subdivisions in the 1890s, with considerable building activity undertaken.
 The size of these lots were smaller than those of the 1880s, enabling people to move into the area in increased numbers.